Hidden & Dangerous 2: Sabre Squadron

 WWII stealth with horrid inventory management.

-The gameplay, on the other hand, is still very problematic at times.
-The horror-show interface, which utilizes the entire keyboard and is a nightmare to reconfigure, is back unchanged.
+The gameplay still has its share of flaws as well.
+The badly designed interface, which utilizes the entire keyboard and is a nightmare to reconfigure, is back unchanged.
 Moving and shooting around with your character feels bulky, and the addition of your lame-brained AI squadmates – however versatile they may be to command – are still cause for massive frustrations.
 At least the enemy AI is equally dumb.
-Sometimes they might ignore you altogether, other times they zero in on you in the shadows at midnigh, during a thunderstorm.
+Sometimes they might ignore you altogether, other times they zero in on you in the shadows at midnigh, during a thunderstorm, with pinpoint precision.

 System Requirements: Pentium III 1Ghz, 128 MB RAM, 32 MB Video, Win98 SE